Experience the Exquisite Craftsmanship of Kite Making in Japan

 Patience and time are key in this craft.
 Each color must dry before applying the next to prevent blending, resulting in a stunning final product.
 This attention to detail means that only 5-6 kites can be created per day, truly making each one a masterpiece.

 Admire the beautiful frames, created by the first generation, Magoji, over 80 years ago.
-These incredible works of art are brought to life using earth-friendly materials such as wash paper, bamboo framing, and food coloring.
+These incredible works of art are brought to life using earth-friendly materials such as washi paper, bamboo framing, and food coloring.
+Using food coloring instead of traditional painting materials to add vibrant color, they ensure each kite is crafted as safely as possible, mindful of the environment with the possibility of their kites flying away.

 Goodbye for now!
 I'll be back to visit you again!
 A big thank you to Yoshihiro and Azusa for their warm welcome.
 Excited to fly their kites in Yoka!

-You can see Magoji kites here!
+You can see Magoji kites here

 More stories